Moo Shu Chicken

 Easy Moo Shu Chicken Recipe

-I love getting inspired by a Chinese takeaway classic and figuring out how to make it in my kitchen.
+I love getting inspired by Chinese takeaway classics like kung pao beef, chicken lo mein, and Szechuan chicken and figuring out how to make them in my kitchen.
 It allows me to skip many unknown additives, extra sugars, oils, and what-have-you found in most takeout food.
 The best part is I get to share it with you! ❤️

 Moo shu chicken is made with thinly sliced chicken marinated in a delicious sauce and cooked to golden brown deliciousness.
 It is sauteed with chicken and veggies, including a colorful slaw, crunchy mung bean sprouts, umami shiitake mushrooms, and a smattering of chopped scrambled eggs.
 The sauce that ties the whole dish together perfectly combines the wonderful flavor of sweet and savory.